Reformatory district

 Nature in the middle of town

-by Fernanda, almost 2 years ago
+by Fernanda, over 2 years ago

 The Ontario Reformatory Lands has been a destination for our family.
 I will take my young boys to walk on the fields and see the geese ( which it has plenty of them!).
 We will try to recognize plants as we walk or simply play tag or hide and seek.
 Guelph is lucky to have such a wonder piece of land with a variety of vegetation, wild life and even water!
 This land should be keep as natural as possible and make it accessible to all.